Brite Smiles Dental Care

 General Dentistry & Cosmetic Dentistry located in Apple Valley, MN

-At Brite Smiles Dental Care in Apple Valley, Minnesota, Dennis Simmons, DDS, and Lisa Edstrom, DDS, treat your periodontal disease to avoid complications such as bone loss or having your tooth extracted.
+At Brite Smiles Dental Care in Apple Valley, Minnesota, Dennis Simmons, DDS, and his associates, treat your periodontal disease to avoid complications such as bone loss or having your tooth extracted.
 For further questions on how to improve the health of your gums and teeth, contact the office or book your appointment online.